la2050/archive/_projects/2015/learning-to-save-lives-training-future-lifeguards-and-water-rescuers.md

     professional lifesaving equipment.
 Our Program is designed to educate and impassion youth to appreciate and respect the marine environment and introduce youth to a career choice in water safety.
-  Please write a sample tweet to describe your submission.: >-
-    #SavingLives – Join RAP and make a difference by being a part of
-    #OpenWaterJuniorLifeguardProgram
-  LA is the best place to PLAY: '0'
-  LA is the best place to CREATE: '0'
-  LA is the best place to CONNECT: '0'
-  LA is the healthiest place to LIVE: '1'
-  Where will you be working?
-Central LA: '0'
-  Where will you be working?
-East LA: '0'
-  Where will you be working?
-San Gabriel Valley: '0' Where will you be working?
-San Fernando Valley: '1' Where will you be working?
-South LA: '0'
-  Where will you be working?
-Westside: '0'
-  Where will you be working?
-South Bay: '1'
-  Where will you be working?
-Antelope Valley: '0' Where will you be working?
-County of Los Angeles: '0' Where will you be working?
-City of Los Angeles: '0' Where will you be working?
-LAUSD: '0'
-  Where will you be working?
-Other: '1'
-  Where will you be working?
-Specifics: 'Hansen Dam, Lake View Terrace, CA; Cabrillo Beach, San Pedro, CA' How do you plan to use these resources to make change?
-Conduct research: '1' How do you plan to use these resources to make change?
-Engage residents and stakeholders: '1' How do you plan to use these resources to make change?
-Implement a pilot or new project: '0' 'City, State': 'Los Angeles, CA'
-  Organization(s) name(s): City of Los Angeles Department of Recreation and Parks (RAP) How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How do you plan to use these resources to make change?
-Implement and track policy: '1' How do you plan to use these resources to make change?
-Other: '0' How do you plan to use these resources to make change?
-Specifics: '' How will your proposal improve the following “Learn” metrics?
-Percentage of children enrolled in early education programs: '0'
-  'How will your proposal improve the following “Learn” metrics?
-Percent of community college students completing a certificate, degree, or transfer-related program in six years': '0'
-  How will your proposal improve the following “Learn” metrics?
-Youth unemployment and underemployment: '1' How will your proposal improve the following “Learn” metrics?
-District-wide graduation rates: '0' How will your proposal improve the following “Learn” metrics?
-District-wide graduation ratesHS student proficiency in English & Language Arts and Math: '0'
-  How will your proposal improve the following “Learn” metrics?
-District-wide graduation ratesAcademic Performance Index* scores: '0'
-  How will your proposal improve the following “Learn” metrics?
-District-wide graduation ratesCollege matriculation rates: '0'
-  'How will your proposal improve the following “Learn” metrics?
-Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher ed': '0'
-  How will your proposal improve the following “Learn” metrics?
-Suspension and expulsion rates (Dream Metric): '0' How will your proposal improve the following “Learn” metrics?
-Truancy rates in elementary and middle schools (Dream Metric): '0'
-  How will your proposal improve the following “Learn” metrics?
-Students perceived sense of safety at and on the way to school (Dream Metric): '0'
   Describe in greater detail how you will make LA the best place to learn.: >-
     Our Program recognizes that youth instruction requires more than classroom activity or simple repetition of tasks.
 Youth instruction requires respect